Go SLAY

 SLAY is still work in progress.

-The "API" surface you saw in the above demo is tentative and subject to change.
+The "API" surface you see in the above demo is tentative and subject to change.